fonbnk/docs/api-v2.md

 </details>

-In this example, to payout ≥ 100 USD in crypto, advanced KYC is required.
+In this example, to payout ≥ 100 USD, advanced KYC is required.
 Collect:

 - first_name
 - last_name